 The first time your care plan is reviewed should be within three months after it has first been made.
 After that, you should have a care plan review at least once a year – but this isn’t set in stone.

-If you ever feel your care plan is no longer supporting your needs, or you want to lodge a complaint, read on to find out how to do this.
+If you ever feel your plan is no longer supporting your needs, or you want to lodge a complaint, we've explained below.

 Your care plan should be reviewed regularly, giving you an opportunity to say what’s working and not working, and whether you want any changes to be made.